Harsh8196/agentpad-backend/CLI_README.md

 ## Flow Management

 ### Flow Storage
 Flows are stored in the `flows/` directory as JSON files.
-The CLI will automatically look for flows in this directory.
+The CLI automatically looks for flows in this directory.

 ### Flow Structure
 Each flow should have:
 - `name` - Flow name
-- `description` - Flow description
+- `description` - Flow description (optional)
 - `nodes` - Array of flow nodes
 - `edges` - Array of connections between nodes